NiuTrans.LMT: Toward Inclusive and Scalable Multilingual Machine Translation with LLMs: The Pitfall of Directional Degeneration

-We start from the Qwen3-4B-Base model and perform standard supervised fine-tuning on our SFT data to establish a baseline.
-Following common practice, each parallel pair is used in both directions (e.g., En$\to$X and X$\to$En).
+\paragraph{SFT Data} A common takeaway in instruction tuning is that high-quality, diverse supervision matters more than sheer scale \cite{DBLP:conf/nips/ZhouLX0SMMEYYZG23}.
+However, for many low-resource languages, such high-quality parallel data is extremely scarce, often limited to a few multi-way benchmarks.
+Consequently, broad-coverage corpora like the FLORES-200 \cite{DBLP:journals/corr/abs-2207-04672} and NTREX-128 \cite{federmann-etal-2022-ntrex} have become indispensable, as they represent the few reliable sources of clean, human-annotated translations for these long-tail directions.
+Following this widely used recipe, we take Flores-200 Devset and NTREX-128 as the primary backbone to ensure broad linguistic coverage, augment them with SMol \cite{caswell2025smol} for additional underrepresented pairs, and further add WMT14--23 and IWSLT17--24 test sets to increase style and domain diversity.
+In total, the resulting SFT dataset contains $\approx$567K high-quality parallel pairs, allocating 3K--20K examples per direction across 117 English- and Chinese-centric directions spanning 60 languages.

+\paragraph{The Phenomenon and Hypothesis} We begin by applying standard SFT to the Qwen3-4B-Base \citep{DBLP:journals/corr/abs-2505-09388} model, utilizing parallel pairs in both directions (En/Zh$\leftrightarrow$X) as per common practice.
 While this standard approach yielded expected improvements in the En/Zh$\to$X directions, it unexpectedly resulted in a significant performance drop in the reverse X$\to$En/Zh directions.
-Qualitative analysis revealed that while the generated outputs were fluent, they frequently exhibited unfaithfulness, hallucinating content not grounded in the source (see Table \ref{tab:error_case}).
-We term this phenomenon \textbf{directional degeneration}.
-We hypothesize that it arises from a \textbf{\emph{Shallow Mapping Trap}}, induced by the multi-way data structure in which each English or Chinese sentence can be repeated up to 59 times as the target of different sources.
-This excessive many-to-one structure in the training data incentivizes the model to learn a shortcut: mapping diverse source sentences to a limited, high-frequency set of English or Chinese target patterns, thereby undermining source faithfulness and adequacy.
+Qualitative analysis shows that the model falls into a state of fluent hallucination, producing grammatically correct but factually unfaithful outputs. \Cref{tab:error_case} shows a representative case.
+We term this phenomenon \textbf{\emph{Directional Degeneration}}.
+We hypothesize that this pathology stems from a \textbf{\emph{Shallow Mapping Trap}}.
+The symmetric usage of multi-way data inherently creates excessive many-to-one mappings, where a single English/Chinese target is paired with dozens of distinct source languages.
+This structural imbalance incentivizes the model to learn a shortcut: bypassing source semantics to simply overfit the high-frequency target patterns, thereby sacrificing faithfulness.

-To probe the hypothesis, we conduct an oracle experiment: we replace the reverse X$\to$En/Zh portion of the SFT data with a separately sampled, non-overlapping subset from our bilingual CPT data, while keeping En/Zh$\to$X unchanged.
-As shown by the dashed curves in \cref{fig:downsampling}, X$\to$En/Zh performance returns to a stable level relative to the fully symmetric baseline (i.e., $p{=}100$), suggesting that the collapse stems from symmetric reuse rather than the inherent difficulty of direction itself.